eiji03aero/memoria/TASKS.md

 - [ ] optimize memoria client docker image
     - multi stage build to pick only required files
     - standalone build
+        - probably npm workspace is causing all the redundant files to be generated
 - [ ] protect api endpoint from malicious access
     - too many requests
     - request from outside of app
 - [ ] implement expire for jwt
 - [ ] introduce datadog for monitoring
+- [ ] implement timeline post detail page
+- [ ] try to bounce ideas off of chat gpt
+    - what kind of feature would make it better app?
+- [ ] prepare documents
+    - terms of use
+    - privacy policy

 ## Done
+- [x] improve bgjob performance
+    - make it multiple go routines
+    - make it buffered
+- [x] implement toast system
+    - use toast from react-spectrum
 - [x] i18n
     - gotta do this bro
     - document title